 In Boat of Garten, we stayed at Fraoch Lodge, which feels a bit like a B&B, a bit like a hostel.
 It is officially classified as the latter, but breakfast is included and a 2-course dinner can be booked in advance.

-Our room was nice: plenty of space to spread out our stuff, free WiFi, a big window to let in fresh air and our own private bathroom; all very clean – only the shower head could have done with an update.
+Our room was nice: plenty of space to spread out our stuff, free WiFi, a big window to let in the fresh air and our own private bathroom; all very clean – only the showerhead could have done with an update.

 We made use of the drying shed outside in the garden, which itself is beautiful to look at.
 If you book a dinner here, you’ll be able to try the vegetables, herbs, and fruit from the garden.
-The included continental breakfast was OK – I’m always happy when hosts agree to make my porridge with water or soy milk instead of dairy – but it wasn’t anything special to tell your grandchildren about.
+The included continental breakfast was OK – I’m always happy when hosts agree to make my porridge with water or soy milk instead of dairy – but it wasn’t anything special to write home about.
 There was a lovely group of older Dutch travellers, but somehow the atmosphere with the hostess was a bit tense.

-I’m not sure I would necessarily recommend Fraoch Lodge, unless you can’t find anything else in Boat of Garten or you’re on a very tight budget.
-We paid £75 for the 3-bed room including free continental breakfast.
+I’m not sure I would necessarily recommend Fraoch Lodge unless you can’t find anything else in Boat of Garten or you’re on a tight budget.

 Alternatively, you could continue walking for another 5 km to Nethy Bridge, another quaint little town along the Speyside Way.
 In Nethy Bridge, there are two hostels (Nethy Station – groups only – and Lazy Duck Hostel), a hotel and several B&Bs.